Instructor, Social Work

 Office: ACW 305K

 B.A., 2002, Pine Manor College

-At Wheelock, she has taught courses in both the BSW and MSW programs including Social Work Practice: Methods & Skills Lab II & III, Generalist Social Work Practice II, and Concentration Year Field Seminar.
-She is also developing the first Group Work Dynamics course at Wheelock College for Spring 2013.
+At Wheelock, she has taught courses in both the BSW and MSW programs including Social Work Practice: Methods & Skills Lab I, II & III, Generalist Social Work Practice II, Social Work Practice with Children and Families II, Concentration Year Field Seminar, and an elective she developed on Social Group Work.

-Her interests and expertise include group work, group supervision, expressive therapies, family crisis intervention, and self-injury and suicide assessment/intervention with children and adolescents.
-Her current practice and research project "Behind the Lens," is a film making group for adolescents managing major mental illness, focusing on insight and recovery.
-Currently, she is also working with Boston University on their first online group work course.
-She will facilitate the required "live" online classroom sessions, required of students once per week.
+Her interests and expertise include group work, group supervision, expressive therapies, Boderline Personality Disorder, family crisis intervention, and self-injury and suicide assessment/intervention with children and adolescents.
+Her current research projects include "Behind the Lens," is a film making group for adolescents with mental health needs, focusing on insight and recovery.